Charcoal-SE/charcoal-se.github.io/index.md

 Requests are bundled up wherever possible to save on our 10,000 requests per day API quota.
-Once we have the details, including the full text of the body, we run the post's body, title, and owner's username through [a whole load of tests](https://github.com/Charcoal-SE/SmokeDetector/blob/master/findspam.py), including several miles of regex (not literally) to determine whether or not the post is spam.
+Once we have the details, including the full text of the body, we run the post's body text, title, and owner's username through [a whole load of tests](https://github.com/Charcoal-SE/SmokeDetector/blob/master/findspam.py), including several miles of regex (not literally) to determine whether or not the post is spam.

 If we determine that the post is spam, we post a report of that fact to Charcoal HQ (and to some other chatrooms, based on certain conditions).